Said in preparation of getting underway, especially of a ship.

 The word 'aweigh' or, as it was often spelled in early citations, 'a-weigh', is now only used in this little phrase.
 An anchor that is aweigh is one that has just begun to put weight onto the rope or chain by which it is being hauled up.
 Sailors were fond of adding 'a' to words to make new ones, for example, 'astern', 'aboard', ashore', 'afloat', 'adrift', 'aground', etc.

 'A-weigh' is synonymous with the old and now defunct terms 'a-peak' and 'a-trip'.
-'A-peak' was the Anglicized version of the French 'a pic', i.e. vertical.
+'A-peak' was the Anglicized version of the French 'a pic', that is, vertical.
 It is easy to see why the French chose the word vertical to describe an anchor which was being hauled onboard ship.
-'A-trip' just meant 'about to be underway', i.e. 'on a trip'.
+'A-trip' just meant 'about to be underway', that is, 'on a trip'.
 This wasn't only reserved for anchors; 'a-trip' was a general sailing term that was used for anything that was about to begin.

 Admiral William Henry Smyth, in his nautical dictionary The Sailor's Word-Book, 1867, listed this entry for 'A-trip':